timm/ABC/README.md

 AI and large language models?  _Tiny AI_ performs _predictive AI from small models_ and handles tasks like optimization and regression.
-As shown here, tiny AI can be remarkable effective, yet simple to code, and need only a few dozen labelled examples. to train.
+As shown here, tiny AI can be remarkable effective, yet simple to code, and need only a few dozen labeled examples for training.

-Tiny AI methods are routinely ignored in resaerch and industry.
+Tiny AI methods are routinely ignored in research and industry.
 In a recent systematic review [^hou24] of 229 SE papers using large language models (LLMs), only 13/229 (about 5%) of those papers compared LLMs to other approaches.
 This is a methodological error